For primary schools

 - Experienced Dance Artists matched to your school and the needs of your students, and further support through a dance trained assistant (as required)

-- Ongoing collaboration with your school staff, with the option to hold a tailored CPD session for all school staff to demystify creative dance and best practise.
+- Ongoing collaboration with your school staff, with tailored CPD session for all school staff to demystify creative dance and best practise.

 - Termly visits from the RADiate School Visits Officer to ensure the quality of delivery across schools and to provide ongoing training and support for the Dance Artists.

 - Different modes of delivery including face-to-face sessions, live online sessions, and pre-recorded videos to access at a convenient time for your school staff, or for parents and carers to enjoy with their child from home.

 To enquire about availability for September 2023, register your interest online.

 Please note our schools’ project is currently restricted to those based in London and surrounding areas.

 “[The Tutor] managed to get involved in the activity even the most withdrawn or reluctant kids.
 The activity made all participants smile and move their body.
 There is nothing we would want to change about the project.
 She has brought dance to bed-bound children, making them move to a melody and making them feel better.”Cristina Garcia, Evelina Hospital School